konveyor/move2kube-website/docs/tutorials/transformer-workflow.md

 The transformations that Move2Kube does are done using modules called **Transformers**.
 Move2Kube has a set of built-in transformers that it runs in a pipeline to generate all the outputs it produces, but we can make and add our own transformers to this pipeline.

-Transformers are capable of generating files and folders, modifying the output of other transformers, asking the user questions to guide the transformation, rearrange the output folder structure, etc.
+Transformers are capable of generating files and directories, modifying the output of other transformers, asking the user questions to guide the transformation, rearrange the output directory structure, etc.
 Transformers can be written as:
     - a Starlark script
     - a container image